Perfect Places: Live performances

 Lorde performed the song on The Tonight Show Starring Jimmy Fallon on 16 June 2017, on the day of the album's release.
 She was dressed in "an oversized white suit" with a halo of flowers taped to her back; critics compared it to the outfit worn by David Byrne in Talking Heads' 1984 concert film, Stop Making Sense.
 Rolling Stone editor Ryan Reed praised Lorde's band for "nailing the song from the verse's stark piano to the chorus' 3-D blast of synth and arena-sized drum."
 Ben Kaye from Consequence of Sound called the performance "powerful" stating that she proved to be as "passionate on late night television as she is on stage".

 She also closed out the Much Music Video Awards on 18 June 2017 by singing "Perfect Places", along with "Green Light".
 She wore a red tracksuit and crop top, singing with a choir of "tracksuited kids" while fireworks exploded above her.
 Stereogum writer Tom Breihan stated that her performance was "enormously fun to watch, with her skeleton rap hands and her theatrical intensity".
 Geena Kloeppel from Spin described Lorde as having a "fiery vision on stage".
 She also performed on Late Night with Seth Meyers on 17 July 2017.
 Lorde opted to perform a stripped-down version of the track and then dance liberally, which Rolling Stones Elias Leight said added a "forlorn sensibility to the song, complimenting the lyrics in a literal way".
 Spin writer Anna Gaca called it a "great rendition", noting the "choir of young people wearing matching monogrammed Melodrama tracksuits" in the background, which helped elevate the song.

+The track was included in the set lists for the Melodrama (2017-18), Solar Power (2022-23), and Ultrasound (2025-26) concert tours.